pnp/sp-dev-fx-webparts/README.md

 ## Summary

 The web part pulls in the current user's name and displays it on the page.
 The greeting text before the name is customizable through the property pane.
-Additionally the position of the greeting and color of the text can be adjusted through the proptery pane as well.
+Additionally the position of the greeting and color of the text can be adjusted through the property pane as well.

 ![picture of the web part in action](assets/react-personal-greeting.gif)